 As you can see, the ticket displays the following information:

 Nothing prevents you from buying Renfe train tickets directly at the ticket office of any station.

 However, I don’t recommend you doing this for the following reasons:

 In short, buying your Renfe train tickets at the station is not a good idea.
-You risk not finding seats, you will end up paying for the full (more expensive) fare that no one wanted to buy, and on top of it you will be charged a 5.5% service fee on the fare.
+You risk not finding seats, you’ll end up paying for the full (more expensive) fare that no one wanted to buy, and on top of it you’ll be charged a 5.5% service fee on the fare.

 This article is part of a complete tutorial about train travel in Spain where you can read all the information you need to organize your train journeys around the country.

 Here is a complete summary of all the guide: